mattscilipoti/cucumber-passi/README.md

 A collection of helper methods and reusable steps for cucumber[http://cukes.info]: the acceptance testing library.

-Since some of these helpers are opinionated, we have tried to allow you to pick and choose which sets to use.
+NOTE:  These libraries are NOT READY FOR PRIME TIME!

-These steps are used daily in existing projects.
+These steps are extacted from existing proojects.
+They ARE used daily in existing projects, but portions are still specific to our conventions.
+Once they are categorized and project specific items are extracted, they will be reusable.
+Until that time, they are usable, but the difficulty probably outweighs the usefulnes.

 Usage:
 ======
+Since some of these helpers are opinionated, we have tried to allow you to pick and choose which sets to use.

+To utilize all the helpers (methods and step_definitions):
+    $ require 'cucumber-passi/all'

+To utilize all the step definitions:
     $ require 'cucumber-passi/step_definitions'

+To only utilize the rails helpers (active_record +):
+    $ require 'cucumber-passi/rails'

+To only utilize the active_record helpers (included in 'rails' helpers):
-    $ require 'cucumber-passi/step_definitions/rails'
+    $ require 'cucumber-passi/active_record'

+To only utilize the active_record *step_definitions*:
     $ require 'cucumber-passi/step_definitions/active_record'